 The largest category of tax revenue is income taxes.
-Of the \$22.599 billion in tax revenue within governmental activities, \$12.898 billion, or 57.1% of total taxes, was from income taxes, \$5.251 billion, or 23.2% of total taxes, was from sales taxes, \$1.943 billion, or 8.6% of total taxes, was from motor fuels taxes and \$1.856 billion, or 8.2% of total taxes, was from other forms of taxation.
+Of the \$22.599 billion in tax revenue within governmental activities, \$12.898 billion, or 57.1% of total taxes, was from income taxes, \$5.251 billion, or 23.2% of total taxes, was from corporate taxes, \$1.943 billion, or 8.6% of total taxes, was from corporate taxes, \$650 million, or 2.9% of total taxes, was from motor fuels taxes and \$1.856 billion, or 8.2% of total taxes, was from other forms of taxation.
 Lottery revenues of \$5.041 billion made up 55.0% of the Commonwealth's governmental charges for services.
 The largest operating grants were federal Medicaid subsidies, which totaled \$7.092 billion, other health and human services grants of \$2.777 billion and education grants of \$1.197 billion.
 Most of the state's capital grants are for highway construction, and those federal grants are recorded not in the Commonwealth's financial statements but in the financial statements of the Massachusetts Department of Transportation